Aspirata/ACES-For-Blender/README.md

 Btw this install script can be used for any color space, but I only use ACES, so only ACES here :3

 P.S I don't remember where I downloaded the original ACES 1.3 Pro files, so I can't provide a link.

+## Dependencies:
+ - Python 3.10+ (It may work on older versions, but idk lol fr)
+ - PyQt6

+Don't worry, all the dependencies will be installed automatically :3